mpmprock3/rhacm-trident-metrics-integration/README.md

 1. Enable User Workload Monitoring
 2. Explicitly allow the Trident metrics to traverse the network
-3. Inject a custom dashboard into the RHACM Grafana sidecar
+3. Inject a custom dashboard into the RHACM Grafana

 ---